- Alcoholism vs. Alcohol Abuse

-- Alcohol use disorder has no one single cause and is not directly passed from one generation to another genetically.
+- Alcohol use disorder has no one single cause and does not directly pass from one generation to another genetically.
 Rather, it is the result of a complex group of genetic, psychological, and environmental factors.

-- There are thought to be five stages of alcoholism, the more severe end of the alcohol use disorder spectrum.
+- There are five stages of alcoholism, which was formerly called the more severe end of the alcohol use disorder spectrum.

 - There are numerous individual treatments for alcoholism, including medical stabilization (detox), individual and group counseling, support groups, residential treatment, medications, drug testing, and/or relapse-prevention programs.

-- Some signs of a drinking problem include drinking alone, to escape problems, or for the sole purpose of getting drunk; hiding alcohol in odd places; getting irritated and/or craving alcohol when you are unable to obtain alcohol to drink; and having problems because of your drinking.
+- Some signs of problem drinking include drinking alone, to escape problems, or for the sole purpose of getting drunk; hiding alcohol in odd places; getting irritated and/or craving alcohol when you are unable to obtain alcohol to drink; and having problems because of your drinking.

 - While some people with more severe alcohol use disorder (formerly alcoholism or alcohol dependence) can cut back or stop drinking without help, most are only able to do so temporarily unless they get treatment.

-- There is no amount of alcohol intake that has been proven to be generally safe during pregnancy.
+- There is no amount of alcohol intake that has been proven safe during pregnancy.

 - The long-term effects of alcohol abuse and alcoholism can be devastating and even life-threatening, negatively affecting virtually every organ system.

 - Codependence is the tendency to interact with another person in an excessively passive or caretaking manner that negatively affects the quality of the codependent individual's life.

 - Adequate supervision and clear communication by parents about the negative effects of alcohol and about parental expectations regarding alcohol and other drug use can significantly decrease alcohol use in teens.